gerbless/react-tutorial/README.md

 ```

-This is our first React component, this should be similar to this in your screen
+This is our first React component, this should look like this in your screen

 ![screen][screen12]

-If you have installed react developer tools, you should see in it something like this
+If you have installed react developer tools, you should see these properties in that tab

 ![screen][screen13]